zx80/flask-simple-auth/docs/index.rst

     def post_store(sid: int, product: str, quantity: int):
         # product is added in quantity to store sid
         return "", 201

+- the first route allows *ALL* authenticated users to access the store list.
+- the second route allows an authenticated *user* which is a *manager* of *store* number *sid* to add the quantity of product to the store inventory.

+In this code, there is *no* clue about how users are authenticated, this is set from the configuration.
+Only authorizations are declared on the route with the mandatory ``authorize`` parameter.
+How these are checked is also set from the configuration.
+HTTP or JSON parameters are automatically converted to the expected type.

 Here is an example of configuration for the above application:
 Users are identified either with a JWT token or with a basic authentification.